Paul Budde

 In 2007 we visited Dendermonde and of course also the statue of the four heroes and their horse.

-Pippin III – dynastic change
+King Pippin III (the Short) – dynastic change

 Carloman and Pippin also worked closely together to reform the Frankish church, restoring statuary rule.
 Pippin also appointed many of the clergy in administrative positions.

-In regions where pagan religion and culture still survived and lack of communication across the land, many priests and bishops had used their own interpretations of Catholicism and there was widespread misuse and corruption.
+In regions where pagan religion and culture still survived and with a lack of communication across the land, many priests and bishops had used their own interpretations of Catholicism and there was widespread misuse and corruption.
 The Frankish mayors took a leading role in these reforms.
 Interestingly also the pope was inspired by these Frankish actions and convoked a synod at the Lateran where he also condemned clerical immorality, greed and the misuse of religious powers, a clear sign of the increased importance of the lands above the Alps.

 In 747 Carloman abdicated and left for Rome where he received the tonsure and retired in a monastery.
 But the family feud didn’t end here, Carloman’s son Drogo claimed his inheritance and also Grifo’s claims had not gone away, after he had been able to escape from his prison and his move to the Franks arch enemy the Saxons and later on to Bavaria.
 Pippin action was swift and inflicted military defeats to these challengers; he again captured Grifo, who was later pardoned.